netraxis/Shepherd-App/README.md

 ## Launching project locally

-1. Pull the repository to your local environment by running `git pull https://github.com/shepherdtutors/shepherd-app.git` in your terminal.
-2. Run `npm install` to install the project's dependencies.
+1. Run `npm install` to install the project's dependencies.
-3. Run `npm run prepare` to set up husky, which we use for pre-commits.
+2. Run `npm run prepare` to set up husky, which we use for pre-commits.
-4. Run `npm run start` to launch the project on `localhost:3000`.
+3. Run `npm run start` to launch the project on `localhost:3000`.
    PRO-TIP: Favor `npm` over `yarn`.
 Funny things can happen when your package-lock.json clashes with this project's yarn.lock.

 ## Additional helpful scripts